Scouting the Parks

 Sundown: We do not ask volunteers to remain in parks after dark.
 If you are watching a nesting Mama or emerging hatchlings and it is getting dark, please call the Hotline and ask for backup.
 You will need to provide a location pin so people know where to find the exact location.
 If you wish to remain in the park after dark, we ask that you call someone to accompany you so that you are not alone.

-Storms or High Winds: We ask that volunteers avoid going into the parks during thunder and lightening storms, or during high winds.
+Storms or High Winds: We ask that volunteers avoid going into the parks during thunder and lightening storms, or during high winds of 45km/h or higher.
 This is due to the risk of falling branches in the park.
 If you hear thunder or see lightening while on a shift, immediately seek shelter away from trees.
 We ask that you wait at least 15 minutes before resuming your shift (if you wish to).

 Injuries / Feeling Unwell: If you sustain a mild injury or feel unwell during a shift, notify the park chat and finish your shift early.
 If you seriously injure yourself and need assistance, please call the Hotline.
 When you are able, please fill out the Incident Form (linked on Volunteer Central).